 - Cane sugar (make sure it’s organic if you’re vegan)

 - Plant-based butter

 - Cream cheese

-The milk, butter and cream cheese are vegan of course!
-The ratios are the same as my jam donut babka but I replaced half the butter with cream cheese to make the rugelach richer and more like pastry.
+For these rugelach I replaced half the butter with cream cheese in my original brioche dough.
+This makes the rugelach richer and more like pastry.
 New York’s Breads Bakery uses babka dough as the base of their rugelach – I haven’t tried their version but in order to create a flaky pastry, I did the same for this!
 Plus, if you already know a recipe works, stick with it!